-Head of Cass Interiors and course leader for Theatre and Film Production Design BA (Hons).
+Kaye Newman is the Head of The Cass Interiors and course leader for Theatre and Film Production Design BA (Hons).

 As well as an inspiration, teaching also allows opportunities such as our Hidden Space Research collaboration with Gachon and Dong Yang Mirae Universities in Seoul.
 This has allowed to us to investigate ideas of community and connection where the space exists to create thoughtful environments.